Despair-Games/poketernity/README.md

 #### Linting

-We're using ESLint as our common linter and formatter.
-It will run automatically during the pre-commit hook but if you would like to manually run it, use the `npm run eslint` script.
-To view the complete rules, check out the [eslint.config.js](./eslint.config.js) file.
+We're using [ESLint](https://eslint.org/docs/latest/rules/) plus the [ESLint Stylistic](https://eslint.style/rules) and [Typescript ESLint](https://typescript-eslint.io/rules/) plugins for linting.
+It will run automatically via the pre-commit hook, but if you would like to run it manually you can use the `npm run eslint` script.
+To view the currently applied ESLint rules, check out the [eslint.config.js](./eslint.config.js) file.

 #### Localization